Jack Phillips (wireless operator): RMS Titanic

-In March 1912, Phillips was sent to Belfast, Ireland, to be the senior wireless operator on board Titanic for her maiden voyage.
+In March 1912, Phillips was sent to Belfast, Ireland, to be the chief wireless operator on board Titanic for her maiden voyage.
 He was joined by junior wireless operator Harold Bride.
-Stories have appeared that Phillips knew Bride before Titanic, but Bride insisted they had never met before Belfast.
-Titanic sailed for New York City, United States, from Southampton, England, on 10 April 1912, and during the voyage Phillips and Bride transmitted passengers' personal messages and received iceberg warnings and other navigational information from other ships.
+Stories have appeared that Phillips knew Bride before Titanic, but Bride later stated the pair had never met before he joined the ship in Belfast.
+Titanic sailed for New York City, United States, from Southampton, England, on 10 April 1912.
 Phillips celebrated his 25th birthday the day after the voyage began.

+On 13 April, Phillips and Bride, spent most of the night before repairing the wireless machine, which had broken down the day before.
+Bride explained the issue later on, in a letter to the Marconi Company:

+The night before the disaster Mr. Phillips and myself had had a deal of trouble, owing to the leads from the secondary of the transformer having burnt through inside the casing and make contact with certain iron bolts holding the woodwork and frame together, thereby earthing the power to a great extent.
+After binding these leads with rubber tape, we once more had the apparatus in perfect working order, but not before we had put in nearly six hours' work, Mr. Phillips being of the opinion that, in the first place, it was the condensers which had broken, and these we had had out and examined before locating the damage in the transformer.